(10) Advancing Up the Vaping Ladder with Egos and Mods

-The above iStick and MVP are mods using larger batteries which can go 2 to 3 days on a charge.
+The above iStick and MVP are mods use larger internal (rechargeable but not removeable) batteries which can go 2 to 3 days on a charge.
 These are affordable regulated battery devices for entry or intermediate vapors alike.
-These use USB charging cords like the eGo batteries do, and can be vaped while using the charging cord to save battery life.
+They use USB charging cords like the eGo batteries do, and can be vaped while using the charging cord to save battery life (called "pass thru" ability).
 They also have built-in battery voltage/atomizer readers.
-The smaller Innokin iTaste VV4 on the far right is an eGo size and form factor.
+The smaller Innokin iTaste VV4 is eGo size and form factor.
 It has the same features as the MVP but with less battery time and being even more pocket-friendly.
 It has flat sides to prevent rolling off a table.

 (In order left to right) Kangertech KBox, Innokin Cool Fire IV, Kangertech Nano, iPV Mini II, Joyetech eVic-VTC Mini, and eLeaf Pico regulated mods.
 These are other popular regulated box mods currently available on the market.
 Some of these use external replaceable batteries which are charged in a separate box battery charger.